duke-compsci290-spring2018/final-project-team-12/README.md

 * Spectator Guest (No Login)
     * The spectator can view the standings of participants within those games.
 The spectator cannot participate.

-#### Adding Players
-The Game Master can add new players to the game by email.
-Invited players will be sent an email.
 ### Task/Challenges
 #### Creation
 * In the democratic voting system, anyone can propose a task.
-In complete authoritarian mode, only the game master can create tasks.
-* A description of the task must be provided.
+* A description of the task is provided.
-* Deadline - Set a date for the deadline.
-By default, the game's deadline date is chosen as the task deadline date.
+* Deadline - Set a date for the deadline, chosen by a date picker.
-* Tasks can be assigned to a specific player or can be for anyone
-* Tasks can be repeatable, single-use, or with limited number of repeats
 #### Voting Period
-* Logistics
-    * A deadline can be set for when tasks can no longer be proposed
-    * An expiration date can be set for proposed tasks (will disappear from voting inbox if not approved/passes its expiration date)

-* Democratic
-    * Stage 1: Players vote to approve or reject task.
-A simple majority passes the task to Stage 2.
+Players vote to approve or reject task.
+A simple majority passes the task
-    * Stage 2: Players propose point values for the task, which are put into a poll.
-The top polling option becomes the task reward.
-* Authoritatian
-    * Model 1: Game master has absolute authority to create tasks, no other players can propose tasks
-    * Model 2: Only game master has authority to create tasks, players will vote (in same fashion as Democratic) on approval
-    * Model 3: Any player can propose tasks, but tasks are approved by just the Game Master

 ### Task Confirmation
 A player can submit a claim for task completion.
 There will be multiple means of confirming the completion of tasks.

 #### Evidence
 The player must provide means of proving that the task was completed.
 Providing compelling evidence can help the user accumulate the necessary votes.
 Examples of evidence include:
-* Images
+* Image
 * Location Data
 * Text field for comments

 #### Vote
 * Democratic - Based on the evidence provided, other players will vote to confirm or deny completion of the task.
 A simple majority decides.
-* Authoritarian - The Game Master confirms or denies completion of the task

 If the task is "confirmed," points are awarded to the player.
 The status of the task is updated accordingly.

-If the task is "denied," no points are awarded and the task continues.
+If the task is "denied," no points are awarded and the task returns to the task board, where it can be claimed again

 ## End Game
 * When an end game condition has been met, tasks can no longer be created or proposed, and a noticeable visual indicator will show that the game has been completed (for instance, a "you won" modal with an illustration, covering up the game board)